linqinghao/ok-enum/README.md

 # ok-enum

-Encapsulates the enum type in js
+Encapsulates the Enum type in js

 ![travis-ci](https://img.shields.io/travis/linchinghao/ok-enum.svg)

 ## Features
-- Encapsulates the enum type in js
+- Encapsulates the Enum type in js
 - Easy to use and extend
 - Avoid enumeration values being modified